-- Dual major students may be assigned an adviser in each department who will monitor progress towards degrees in that department.
-In some cases only one advisor is assigned (e.g., when both majors are within the same department, such as Mechanical and Aeronautical Engineering). - The degree clearance officer in the department will certify that the student has met the degree requirements in that department. - The 24- credit-hour mathematics/science requirement and the 24-credit-hour Humanities and Social Sciences (HASS) requirement will satisfy the Institute requirements for both majors.
+- The student must designate a first-named and second-named major in writing at least one semester prior to graduation, and have the Core Engineering Office (JEC 3018) approve this designation prior to submitting the dual major form with the registrar. - Dual major students may be assigned an adviser in each department who will monitor progress towards degrees in that department.
+In some cases only one advisor is assigned (e.g., when both majors are within the same department, such as Mechanical and Aeronautical Engineering). - The degree clearance officer in the department will certify that the student has met the degree requirements in that department. - The 24-credit-hour mathematics/science requirement and the 24-credit-hour Humanities and Social Sciences (HASS) requirement will satisfy the Institute requirements for both majors.